 References whose type is @MyType are known to store only values from your new type.
 There is no such guarantee for @MyTypeUnknown and @NotMyType, but those types mean different things.
 An expression of type @NotMyType is guaranteed never to evaluate to a value of your new type.
-An expression of type @MyTypeUnknown may evaluate to any value - including values of your new type and values not of your new type. (@MyTypeBottom is the type of null and can be ignored for this discussion.)
+An expression of type @MyTypeUnknown may evaluate to any value - including values of your new type and values not of your new type. (@MyTypeBottom is the type of null and is also used for dead code and erroneous situations; it can be ignored for this discussion.)